ipspace/netlab/docs/platforms.md

 ## Configuration Deployments

-Ansible playbooks included with **netsim-tools** can deploy and collect device configuration on these network operating systems:
+Ansible playbooks included with **netlab** can deploy and collect device configuration on these network operating systems:

 | Operating system      | Deploy configuration | Collect configuration |
 | --------------------- | :------------------: | :-------------------: |